 Ovarian Tissue Freezing

-Ovarian tissue transfer, a new and cutting edge method of fertility preservation, has recently been making headlines.
-As an alternative to many fertility care options, women who hope to extend their ability to have kids later in life can now freeze sections of their ovarian tissue as a way to effectively stop their biological clock for use at a later time.
+Ovarian tissue transfer, a new and cutting edge method of fertility preservation in our New Hope Fertility Center of NYC, has recently been making headlines.
+As an alternative to many fertility treatment options, women who hope to extend their ability to have kids later in life can now freeze sections of their ovarian tissue as a way to effectively stop their biological clock for use at a later time.

 The procedure, which is still quite new, is extremely promising.
 20 babies have already been delivered from women who have chosen to freeze their ovarian tissue, many more women have already successfully frozen ovarian tissue.
 In some cases the entire ovary may now be transplanted.